jacobemcken/jacobemcken.github.io/_posts/2004-11-21-ip-telephone.markdown

   content: "Husk og installer asterisk p&aring; en computer det er totalt geek toy!!\r\n\r\nhvis
     du har problemer med den henvender du dig bare til mig :)"
 ---
-<p>Today I signed up for IP telephony at <a href="http:&#47;&#47;www.musimi.dk&#47;">Musimi<&#47;a> - a danish IP telephony provider.
+Today I signed up for IP telephony at <a href="http://www.musimi.dk/">Musimi</a> - a danish IP telephony provider.
 I also bought a IP telephone  analog telephone converter.
-Last thuesday I reseeved a ZyXEL wireless access point with build in router and LAN&#47;WAN interface.
+Last thuesday I reseeved a ZyXEL wireless access point with build in router and LAN/WAN interface.
 I'm getting prepared to move to my new appartment, now I'm only missing a internet connection (the most important).
-Who needs food when they have all their geek toys, heh. :-D</p>
+Who needs food when they have all their geek toys, heh. :-D